 Things to watch out for: Depending on how the oil is extracted, the flavor can be very intense or very mild.
 In general, the more heat the oil was exposed to, the more strong the coconut flavor.
 (In the past, I’ve bought some extra-virgin, expeller-pressed coconut oil that tasted “toasted” for lack of a better word.)
 So a truly raw, unrefined, virgin coconut oil will have a very mild coconut flavor and scent.

-Where to buy a good, unrefined coconut oil: If you think an unrefined coconut oil is for you, I recommend buying from the folks at Thrive Market.
-Right now, they happen to be giving away free jars of coconut oil!
-Click here to get a free jar of unrefined coconut oil.
+Where to buy a good, unrefined coconut oil: If you think an unrefined coconut oil is for you, I recommend buying from the folks at Wilderness Family Naturals.
+Right now, they happen to be giving away 10% off all purchases using the coupon code FOODRENEGADE!
+Click here to get 10% off unrefined coconut oil.

 Methods of Extraction